-- Artspace regularly partners with the City in support of City public art initiatives like: Artsweek; the Co-opportunity sculpture in Millennium Park; the Bus Wrap project featuring Jimson Bowler's Big Loon Portage; and currently, the Hunter Street Bridge graffiti project - Artspace is a valued partner for a host of local arts, culture & heritage organizations across the City - The Municipal Cultural Plan advocates for a strong cultural presence downtown; Artspace is one of the cornerstones in that foundation - The City does not have a funding program specific to individual performing, visual, and media artists
+- Artspace is an artist-run centre that assists emerging visual, performing and media artists with the development and presentation of their work, a service which the City would otherwise be expected to provide. - Artspace regularly partners with the City in support of City public art initiatives like: Artsweek; the Co-opportunity sculpture in Millennium Park; the Bus Wrap project featuring Jimson Bowler's Big Loon Portage; and more recently, the Hunter Street Bridge graffiti project. - The City does not have a funding program specific to individual performing, visual, and media artists.
+Without Artspace, the City will be under increased pressure to develop one.